SilentNightSound/GI-Model-Importer/Guides/Troubleshooting.md

 ![image](https://user-images.githubusercontent.com/107697535/181130423-54b0b03a-3f8f-4b66-99f8-36a98bca16ee.png) <img src="https://user-images.githubusercontent.com/107697535/181130493-1efae42a-2a48-4e69-807e-7865776fda9b.png" width="150"/>

 This is due to an incorrect vertex COLOR value.
-Two methods to fix:
+Three methods to fix:
 1) Copy over the COLOR data from a part of the model that has correct outlines on the original (see https://youtu.be/z2nvJzkwHHQ?t=4753 for details)
+2) Change outline thickness with this script: https://github.com/SilentNightSound/GI-Model-Importer/blob/main/Tools/genshin_set_outlines.py (place in mod folder, command is `python .\genshin_set_outlines.py --thickness t` where t is from 0 to 255; 0 is no outline, 255 is max outline.
+Most game models use somewhere between 80-130, but you should experiment to see what looks best for your specific model)
-2) Remove the outlines by using this script: https://github.com/SilentNightSound/GI-Model-Importer/blob/main/Tools/genshin_remove_outlines.py
+3) Remove the outlines by using this script: https://github.com/SilentNightSound/GI-Model-Importer/blob/main/Tools/genshin_remove_outlines.py

 - ### Other issues